PowerDNS/pdns/docs/dnssec/modes-of-operation.rst

 In addition, PowerDNS supports taking care of the signing itself, in which case PowerDNS operates differently from most tutorials and handbooks.
-This mode is easier however.
+This mode is easier, however.

 For relevant tradeoffs, please see :doc:`../security` and :doc:`../performance`.